NikhilD2003/product-recommendation-app/README.md

 # Start the React development server
 npm start
 Your application should now be running!
-Open your browser and go to http://localhost:3000.🧠 How It Works: The RAG ArchitectureThe application uses a Retrieval-Augmented Generation (RAG) pipeline to provide intelligent recommendations.User Query: A user enters a natural language query (e.g., "a modern wooden coffee table").Vectorization: The query is converted into a numerical vector (an embedding) using a SentenceTransformer model.Retrieval: This vector is used to perform a similarity search in the Weaviate database, which finds the most relevant product vectors from the catalog.Augmentation: The data from these retrieved products (title, description, etc.) is formatted and "augmented" (added) into a carefully engineered prompt.Generation: This augmented prompt, now rich with context, is sent to the powerful Gemma LLM via the OpenRouter API.Response: The LLM generates a creative, human-like summary based on the provided context, which is then displayed to the user.📁 Project StructureHere's an overview of the project's file structure:.
+Open your browser and go to http://localhost:3000.🧠 How It Works: The RAG ArchitectureThe application uses a Retrieval-Augmented Generation (RAG) pipeline to provide intelligent recommendations.User Query: A user enters a natural language query (e.g., "a modern wooden coffee table").Vectorization: The query is converted into a numerical vector (an embedding) using a SentenceTransformer model.Retrieval: This vector is used to perform a similarity search in the Weaviate database, which finds the most relevant product vectors from the catalog.Augmentation: The data from these retrieved products (title, description, etc.) is formatted and "augmented" (added) into a carefully engineered prompt.Generation: This augmented prompt, now rich with context, is sent to the powerful Gemma LLM via the OpenRouter API.Response: The LLM generates a creative, human-like summary based on the provided context, which is then displayed to the user.📁 Project Structure.
 ├── .gitignore          # Tells Git which files to ignore ├── backend/
 │   ├── data/